aidanastridge/speech-to-obsidian/README.md

 ### Questions?
 Why export to json instead of straight to Markdown?
 <br>
-I am checking if the conversion is correct.
+I am checking if the conversion was correct.

 ### License